AssassinUKG/Proton-Crypter/README.md

 Proton Crypter can be used fo education penetration test, personal tests, and to protect legal files which you do not want to be debugged or reverse engineered.
 We are not responsible for what you use our protection/encryption/obfuscation software for!

-Proton Protector integrates a multitude of options that will guarantee you to bypass antivirus all the time.

 # Crypter Features

 .NET & Native Files .NET Injection (RegAsm)